Axway/amplify-fusion-labs/apification/README.md

 Your integration should look like this:
 ![integration](images/lab3-integration.png)

-* Enable your integration and make an API call from Postman or curl as follows:
+* Enable your integration and make an API call from the Browser, Postman or curl as follows:

   ```bash
   curl --location --request GET 'https://<<YOUR BASE ADDRESS>>/invoices?status=Overdue&currencycode=EUR'